Maltipoo Teething and Chewing

 Within the playpen will be a quality bed, water, food (if you won't be home), and teething toys (much more ahead).

-Below is the leash and harness that we've discussed, as well as one of the playpens that we recommend.
 If you cannot see the images, try a refresh.
 And on mobile, you may need to turn your screen horizontal to see all 4.
 Next, we'll talk about how to find the right teething toys, and how to react if your teething puppy is misbehaving.

 3. Provide effective teething toys.